filecoin-project/filecoin-docs/README.md

 <br>
 <br>

 <h4 align="center"> This repository manages the documentation for the <a href="https://filecoin.io">Filecoin network</a>.
-This repo also contains the build scripts and tools to create the Filecoin docs website. <a href="https://docs.filecoin.io/">Explore the docs →</a></h4>
+This repository also contains the build scripts and tools to create the Filecoin docs website. <a href="https://docs.filecoin.io/">Explore the docs →</a></h4>

 <!-- /HEADER -->